-The crossing was funded by the Murphy Toll Bridge Act, which allowed the State Department of Highways to erect highway bridges across the state and allowed the state to sell construction bonds that would be paid back by tolls.
+In 1928, the state legislature passed the Murphy Toll Bridge Act, which allowed the State Department of Highways to erect highway bridges across the state and allowed the state to sell construction bonds that would be paid back by tolls.
 2 It was expected that a tolled bridge would be constructed across the Kentucky River to replace the Tyrone Ferry.
 3

 On May 30, 2006, the Tyrone Bridge was closed to traffic for a $5.5 million rehabilitation project that involved the replacement and widening of the bridge deck by two feet and replacement of the bridge deck, and the installation of new, identical bridge railings.
 1 The Tyrone Bridge reopened to traffic during the week of October 17.